admin@noxenstudio.com Notion Certified Partner

 Build a Custom Agent with strong guardrails.

 Pull the CRM, cross-reference the roadmap, draft a weekly digest, post to Slack.
-Agents are powerful, consume Notion AI Credits, and are "independent".
-Treat them like a specialized one-task junior hire.
+Agents are powerful and consume Notion AI Credits: scope them to a single task, with minimal permissions.

 → VERDICT: CUSTOM AGENT